 Note: Because implicitly provided metadata is retrieved from the datastore rather than being assigned to test script variables, you cannot use datapools with this type of metadata.

-For more information about how verification point metadata can be provided, see IVerificationPoint Interface on page 126.
+For more information about how to provide verification point metadata, see IVerificationPoint Interface on page 144.

 Step 2.
 Execute the Verification Point

 To execute a verification point, call the PerformTest method in the specialized IVerificationPoint class, as follows: